espressif/esp-mesh-lite/components/mesh_lite/User_Guide.md

 Notes

-If the layer of a child node has been specified, the child node will not select a node on a higher layer as a potential parent.
+> If the layer of a child node has been specified, the child node will not select a node on a higher layer as a potential parent.
 For example, if node G is specified to be Level 3 only, then it will not attempt to connect to node F. In this case, node G will remain idle indefinitely until a suitable secondary node is scanned.

 ### Root Node Switching (Self-Reference)

-There are two major ways for automatic root node switching, one is a **Fusion** scenario triggered by multiple devices connected to the router at the same time (see [Automatic Root Node Selection](#Automatically_select_the_root_node)).
+There are two major ways for automatic root node switching, one is a **Fusion** scenario triggered by multiple devices connected to the router at the same time (see [Automatic Root Node Selection](#automatic-root-node-selection)).

 In another case, for Mesh routers with the same SSID Password, if the root node is connected to Router A, the whole Mesh network is then hosted under Router A. If Router A is accidentally disconnected, the entire network loses Internet access.
 At this time, all nodes enter **Self-Reference** mode, once finding the Mesh router B with the same SSID password, the node will refer itself to the root node with its MAC address and router RSSI.
 The root node selects and notifies the best self-referred node, which then disconnects from the parent node to connect to router B. At the same time, the root node notifies its child nodes to re-scan for new potential parents, and start scanning as well.

-## <span id = "5">Data Transmission</span>
+## Data Transmission

 Each node in ESP-Mesh-Lite enables the LWIP stack and can be treated as a device directly connected to the router, which can independently invoke network interfaces such as Socket, MQTT, HTTP, etc., on the application layer.